tobiscr/application-connector-manager/docs/user/README.md

 Application Connector secures Eventing with a client certificate verified by Istio Ingress Gateway in the Compass scenario.

->**CAUTION:** To run Application Connector, first you must [install the Istio module](https://kyma-project.io/#/02-get-started/08-install-uninstall-upgrade-kyma-module?id=install-kyma-with-a-module).
-Without it, Application Connector remains in the error state.

 ### Features

 Application Connector: